 - In a large bowl, combine the ground chicken, green onions, panko breadcrumbs, egg, soy sauce, sake, mirin, sugar, salt, and pepper.
 Mix the ingredients thoroughly.

 - Wet your hands to prevent sticking and shape the mixture into small, oval-shaped meatballs.
+Thread the meatballs onto the soaked bamboo skewers.

 Types of yakitori

-Here are some types of yakitori:
+Here are some popular types of yakitori:

 - Negima is a classic yakitori chicken skewer.
 It alternates between pieces of chicken and negi (Japanese green onions).